Last updated on May 28th, 2022

 Getting To Hallstatt from Salzburg By Bus

 Total fare of €14.6.
-Get your bus tickets online, purchase at Salzburg train/bus station or directly from the driver.
+Get your bus tickets online, purchase them at Salzburg train/bus station, or directly from the driver.

-Pros: Cheapest option, with bus schedule, is well connected.
+Pros: Cheapest option, with a bus schedule, is well connected.

-Cons: Required board three different bus, and not suitable for those have more luggage and the journey will be quite tiring.
+Cons: Required board three different buses, and not suitable for those have more luggage and the journey will be quite tiring.

 Getting To Hallstatt from Salzburg By Bus + Train + Bus/Ferry

-There is another option if you are choosing taking bus from Salzburg.
+There is another option if you are choosing to take a bus from Salzburg.
 Next, transfer from Postbus to ÖBB Regional train in Bad Ischl to Hallstatt.
 No worry about finding the bus or train station as the train station is right in front of the bus station.

 Pros: Suitable for those stay in Obertraum

-Cons: Changing many type of transportation and additional €3 for the ferry
+Cons: Required to change many types of transportation and an additional €3 for the ferry

 Getting To Hallstatt from Salzburg by Train + Ferry/Bus

-You can choose ÖBB or Westbahn train to Hallstatt when depart from Salzburg.
-Getting to Hallstatt by Westbahn train will be cheaper due to slightly longer traveling time.
-But I do recommend choosing for ÖBB if you manage to get the Sparschiene ticket at cheaper fare.
-The earliest train depart from Salzburg leaves at 5:12 am to Wien direction with one hour per train.
+You can choose ÖBB or Westbahn train to Hallstatt when departing from Salzburg.
+Getting to Hallstatt by Westbahn train will be cheaper due to the slightly longer traveling time.
+But I do recommend choosing ÖBB if you manage to get the Sparschiene ticket at a cheaper fare.
+The earliest train departs from Salzburg leaves at 5:12 am to Wien direction with one hour per train.

 Although the fare is slightly more expensive but worth it.
-You possibly can get the Sparschiene ticket from ÖBB at cheaper fare if you buy the ticket early.
-I manage to grab the Sparschiene ticket at €9 during my last visit to Hallstatt, while is a very good deal.
-However, take note that no change on departure date, time or traveler allowed for Sparschiene ticket.
+You possibly can get the Sparschiene ticket from ÖBB at a cheaper fare if you buy the ticket early.
+I manage to grab the Sparschiene ticket for €9 during my last visit to Hallstatt, which is a very good deal.
+However, take note that no change on departure date, time, or traveler is allowed for a Sparschiene ticket.